 Psychology Schools in Arkansas

 The following guide to psychology schools in Arkansas will provide you with key information that will help you in choosing the best psychology program and school for your academic and career goals.
 Many colleges and universities in Arkansas afford undergraduate and graduate students the opportunity to study general psychology or to specialize in a specific area, such as clinical psychology.
-If you need a more flexible schedule for your coursework, you may conisder an online psychology program.
+If you need a more flexible schedule for your coursework, you may wish to consider an online psychology program.

-- Lowest net price*: University of Arkansas at Forth Smith $6,6241
+- University of Arkansas (#59)

-Psychology Graduate Programs in Arkansas
+Traditional Graduate Programs

 University of Central Arkansas

 The University of Central Arkansas allows students to earn a Master of Science (MS) in one of several areas of psychology, including school psychology, community counseling, and counseling psychology.
-The masters program, which prepares students for both doctoral work and a career in psychology, offers students numerous avenues for gaining real world experience, including by working with real clients at The Psychology and Counseling Training Clinic.
+The master’s program, which prepares students for both doctoral work and a career in psychology, offers students numerous avenues for gaining real-world experience, including by working with real clients at The Psychology and Counseling Training Clinic.
 Graduate students are encouraged to attend the annual Arkansas Symposium for Psychology Students and to join such on-campus organizations as the UCA Psychological Society, Counseling and Psychology Students (CAPS), and the Psi Chi International Honor Society.